Articles

 Note: Even Ultra subscribers may experience throttling during extreme demand periods.
 Enterprise agreements provide guaranteed capacity.

-One of Nano Banana 2's most significant improvements addresses the perennial challenge of AI image generation: maintaining consistency across related images - (Google Blog).
+One of Nano Banana 2's most significant improvements addresses the perennial challenge of AI image generation: maintaining consistency across related images - Google Blog.

 Before discussing Nano Banana 2's solutions, it's worth understanding why consistency has been so difficult for AI image generators.
 When you ask a model to generate "a woman in a red dress," each generation produces a different woman—different facial features, body proportions, pose, and expression.
 Request a second image of "the same woman now wearing a blue dress," and you get an entirely different person.